List of Fun Activities in Istanbul

 Visiting Spice Bazaar

-Even though Grand Bazaar is the star of the neighborhood, many different kinds of things can be found on the streets that surround the historical center.
+Even though Spice Bazaar is the star of the neighborhood, many different kinds of things can be found on the streets that surround the historical center.
 The cheapest of everything, be it textile items, bakery items, ornaments or toys can be found in this neighborhood.

 Although the New Mosque stands out as a historical structure thanks to its huge size and location, there are secret gems on the back streets.
 For example, Rustem Pasa Mosque which is decorated with the most beautiful examples of Iznik tiles should definitely be visited before leaving this neighborhood.